ProTerra Foundation: Go to Current Website

 - Be able to communicate with representatives of civil society to explore, how public and private sector can work together

 If you are involved in sustainability in the food or feed industries, ProTerra 2014 is a must attend event.

-An update: I've been to a number of the ProTerra Foundation conferences over the years.
+I've been to a number of the ProTerra Foundation conferences over the years.
 The most recent one was in the fall of 2019 when ProTerra Foundation hosted a meeting in Sao Paulo, Brazil, with Norwegian, British, Dutch and Brazilian companies, aimed at creating opportunity for a constructive dialogue among stakeholders involved in the aquaculture industry.
-The 2019 meeting cover topics such as the reinforcing of the importance of certified companies honoring international values of human rights and the environmental best practices in their daily business, and improving existing traceability systems & databases and the development of tool for carbon footprint reduction (Carbon Footprint calculation and LCA (Life Cycle Assessment).
+The 2019 meeting cover topics such as the reinforcing of the importance of certified companies honouring international values of human rights and the environmental best practices in their daily business, and improving existing traceability systems & databases and the development of tool for carbon footprint reduction (Carbon Footprint calculation and LCA (Life Cycle Assessment).

 Juliet Morris (Chairperson)

 Juliet is a journalist and broadcaster whose credits include BBC Breakfast and BBC News for whom she presented numerous documentaries and current affairs programmes.
 She was a regular contributor to Countryfile and also presented all 3 series of the acclaimed House Detective.

 Further afield, she presented both series of Unchartered Territory for BBC2 where she travelled worldwide in search of holiday homes off the beaten track.
 She was also the quiz mistress on National Geographic Channel's extremely successful Mastermind style quiz, Nat Geo Genius.